 Howard Center operates programs in more than 60 Vermont locations.
 Most programs are located in Chittenden County, but you’ll find Howard Center programs in Rutland, Grand Isle, and Saint Albans as well.
-Read brief descriptions of each program right here.
+For more information about Howard Center, visit our website here.
+You can read brief descriptions of specific programs here.

 If a program (or programs!) particularly interest you, visit the Career Opportunities page and enter the title of the program into the search box to review and apply to current vacancies.